diputaciodegirona/decidim-file_authorization_handler/README.md

 ## Usage

-This module provides a model `Decidim::FileAuthorizationHandler::CensusDatum` to store census information (identity document and birth date).
+This module provides a model `Decidim::FileAuthorizationHandler::CensusDatum` to store census information (identity document and birth date) in a hashed way (real data is never stored).

 It has an admin controller to upload CSV files with the information.
 When importing files all records are inserted and the duplicates are removed in a background job for